HomeBlogThe Legal Requirements and Regulations for Private Lending in Ontario

 What Types of Loans Can a Private Lender Offer?

 A private lender is any non-institutionalized company or individual that lends money in hopes of making a profit.
 Individuals and private companies comprise private lenders, excluding banks, trust companies, and credit unions.
 Typically, private lenders target individuals who are rejected by institutional lenders.
-Private lenders can provide different types of loans, including personal loans and mortgage loans.
-Personal loans are usually smaller amounts of money, with short terms and higher interest rates.
-A “Payday Loan” is a specific type of personal loan that is notorious for its high rates and strict payback schedule.
+Private lenders can provide different types of loans, including mortgage loans.
+Loans are usually smaller amounts of money, with short terms and higher interest rates.
 Mortgage loans use real estate as collateral and typically have longer terms and lower interest rates.
 These types of loans are governed by different regulations.

 How Are Private Lenders Regulated?